jmogainz/mazle/src/wasm/generator/README.md

 High-performance puzzle generator for Mazle, ported from TypeScript to Rust for 10-50x faster generation.

+## Build Targets

+This crate can be compiled to:
+1. **Native Server** - Axum HTTP server with parallel generation (primary)
+2. **WebAssembly** - Browser-side fallback when server is unavailable

+Both targets produce **identical puzzles** for the same seed - the WASM build is the exact same algorithm, just running client-side.

 ## Overview

 This is a complete port of both the **ice map** and **ground map** generators from TypeScript to Rust.
 It includes: